belveder79/NIUScooterHacking/README.md

 ### Berry Script

 Just a quick wrap-up of the [autoexec.be](https://github.com/belveder79/NIUScooterHacking/blob/main/v1/autoexec.be) script.
-It searches for a couple of header bytes and assembles a checksum-validated packet including the SOC value for each query package
+It searches for a couple of header bytes and assembles a checksum-validated packet including the SOC value for each query package from the controller.
+This packet includes faked cell-package values.
+Some packages from the controller query a time, which has to be replied in order for the controller to believe data is legit.

 ### Demo